ajtran303/ajtran303/README.md

 Howdy, y'all!
 I'm AJ, a Junior Back-End Engineer.

-I am a current student at the Turing School of Software and Design.
+I am a student at the Turing School of Software and Design.
-- I will graduate in November 2020.
+I am currently looking for work as I will graduate in November 2020.
-- I am currently looking for work!

 Besides my school projects, I am working on:
 - :art: Building personal web pages for artist entrepreneurs in my community